TheAhmadSharif/calculator/README.md

 ### Issues
 ---
-Let me know by shooting a mail If you get any issue.
+Let me know by shooting a mail If you find any issue.

 1. TheAhmadSharif@gmail.com